sapiensoup/sapiensoup.com/_posts/2016-12-21-human-metabolism-of-thc.md

 ### Inhalation

 In an experiment, six test subjects smoked the exact same amount of delta-9-THC.
 Test subject Mr. Burns exhibited almost three times as much delta-9-THC in his bloodstream compared to Homer who showed the lowest concentration.
-For all test subjects the peak was within 6 to 10 minutes after inhalation.[[2]][5]
+For all test subjects the peak was within 6 to 10 minutes after inhalation.[^blood-cannabinoids]

 What influences bioavailability?
 Two main factors are (1) method of inhalation, e.g. vaping or smoking, smoking in a joint or pipe, and (2) whether the test subject is an infrequent or regular user.
-Technique matters, as depth of inhalation, puff duration and breath hold increase bioavailability[[3]][6]; regular users inhale more efficiently and therefore show a 50-70% higher bioavailability of delta-9-THC.[[4]][8] [[5]][9]
+Technique matters, as depth of inhalation, puff duration and breath hold increase bioavailability[^pharmacokinetics]; regular users inhale more efficiently and therefore show a 50-70% higher bioavailability of delta-9-THC.[^clinical-effects] [^single-dose-kinetics]

-Across all users, light and heavy, the bioavailability for inhaled delta-9-THC is between 10-35%.[[3]][6]
+Across all users, light and heavy, the bioavailability for inhaled delta-9-THC is between 10-35%.[^pharmacokinetics]

 ### Ingestion

 For ingested delta-9-THC, bioavailability is only between 4-12%.
 In contrast to inhalation, the user has little influence on the degree of bioavailability, with the exception of choosing a more optimal carrier medium.
 In many studies the choice was sesame oil or a similar high-fat carrier.
 After oral use, high variability was observed not only in the absolute levels of THC but also in the timing when users show peak concentration.
 Concretely, person A can exhibit peak concentration after one hour of ingestion whereas person B can exhibit peak concentration after six hours.
-Multiple peaks have been reported as well.[[3]][6]
+Multiple peaks have been reported as well.[^pharmacokinetics]

 ### Which produces stronger effects, inhalation or ingestion?

 The following chart compares the delta-9-THC exposure of three different methods of intake: inhalation, ingestion and injection.
 In practice, delta-9-THC is usually not injected, but was done so in this study as a control for determining the bioavailability of different routes.
-The same study suggests a mean bioavailability of 18% for inhalation and 6% for ingestion.[[6]][10]
+The same study suggests a mean bioavailability of 18% for inhalation and 6% for ingestion.[^plasma-delta-9]

 Looking at this chart I was tempted to conclude that inhalation produces a stronger psychoactive effect than ingestion but there are a number of problems with this assumption.